 Hard cases make bad law

-'Hard', i.e. exceptional, legal cases aren't suitable as the source of generalised laws.
+'Hard', that is, exceptional, legal cases aren't suitable as the source of generalised laws.

 In British slang a 'hard case' is a hardened criminal; a tough pugilist.
 It is quite reasonable to think that such characters wouldn't be the ideal choice to draft legislation.
 Fortunately, they aren't connected with this saying.
 'Hard cases make bad law' isn't so much a universal proverb as a legal adage.
 It came to light in a comment made by Judge Robert Rolf in the case of Winterbottom v Wright in 1842: